 And here it was!
 An undeniable link between a person`s state of health and his level of activity.
 It did not matter how I looked at the stats, the outcome did not change: the number of daily steps correlated with cardiovascular health, blood pressure, cholesterol, insulin resistance, and even personal beauty.

-Off to fixing fluctuating blood pressure and high cholesterol
+Off to fixing high blood pressure and high cholesterol

 Eventually I managed to establish four stepping levels that correlated with ease of losing weight, blood pressure, cholesterol numbers, and even happiness.
-I will post those levels in the next few days however, before I reveal them I would like you to do something now.
+Before I reveal them I would like you to do something now.
 Answer the following question:

 - Do you consider yourself healthy?